tejack3098/Secure-File-Sharing-Using-Hybrid-Cryptography/README.md

-# Secure-File-Sharing-Using-Hybrid-Cryptography
-Secure File Storage and Sharing System
+# Secure File Storage & Sharing System Using Hybrid Cryptography

 - Developed an end-to-end encrypted secure file storage system that allows users to securely store and share files with other users
 - Implemented a client-server architecture using Java programming language, with support for chatting and real-time file sharing between users